Tutte Polynomials for Directed Graphs

-We now explore some duality relations and symmetries implied by Lemma~\eqref{lem:reciprocity-chrom}.
+In this subsection we establish a relation between the $B$-polynomial of a planar digraph and its dual.
 Recall that a digraph $D$ is \emph{planar} if it can be drawn in the plane without arc crossings.
 Let $D$ be a connected planar digraph.
 A \emph{dual digraph} is a digraph $D^*$ obtained by choosing a planar drawing of $D$, and then placing a vertex of $D^*$ in each face of $D$, and drawing an arc $a^*$ of $D^*$ across each arc $a$ of $D$ with $a^*$ oriented from the left of $a$ to the right of $a$.
 See Figure~\ref{fig:duality}.
 If $D$ is a disconnected planar digraph, then a dual is obtained by applying the preceding procedure to each connected component of $D$.

 \fig{width=.8\linewidth}{duality}{(a) A planar digraph. (b) Constructing the dual digraph $D^*$, by drawing an arc of $D^*$ across each arc of $D$. (c) The dual digraph $D^*$.}

 \begin{thm} Let $D=(V,A)$ be a planar digraph, and let $D^*=(V^*,A^*)$ be a dual digraph.
 Then the polynomials $B_{D}(-1,y,z)$ and $B_{D^*}(-1,y,z)$ are related by the following change of variables: